jnutterdev/jnutterdev-v2/README.md

 ## Local Development Notes

-- Tina CMS runs in local mode during development — no cloud auth required
+- Running `npm run tina:dev` requires `TINA_CLIENT_ID` and `TINA_TOKEN` set in a `.env` file — get these from your Tina Cloud project settings
-- Content changes made via the local editor write directly to the `content/` directory
+- Content changes made via the Tina editor write directly to `src/content/` as MDX files and commit to the repo
-- PHP contact form handler (if used) requires a server with PHP support — not available in the static build output
+- The contact form uses Formspree — replace `YOUR_FORM_ID` in `src/pages/contact.astro` with your real form ID

 ---